tmuratc/nodejs-datapipeline/README.md

 #### validateSchema
 - Reqeust.body objects are compiled to compare defined schema in ./models/schema.json.
-- The mismatched schemas are not added to logQueue.
+- Object's schema atrribute is set.

 #### addToQueue
  - Matched logs are pushed to logQueue.

 #### initialBulkPublish
  - Publishing bulk with first N elements of logQueue.
-To set size -> .env BATCH_SIZE
+ - To set size -> .env BATCH_SIZE
  - Failed batches are pushed to failedLogs array.

 #### handleFails
  - PublishİNG bulk with smaller batch sizes.
-To set ratio -> .env BATCH_SIZE_DIVISION
+ - To set ratio -> .env BATCH_SIZE_DIVISION
  - Failed batches are pushed to persistenFailures.

 #### handlePersistentFails;